 The Social Work Working Group (SWWG) is a professional working group under the organizational auspices of the Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation (NHF).
-The SWWG is a group of social work leaders from the national bleeding disorders community and represents eight federally funded HRSA regions, plus three at-large seats and one chairperson, resulting in twelve total members.
+The SWWG is a group of social work leaders from the national bleeding disorders community and represents eight federally funded HRSA regions, plus one at-large seat, one vice-chair and one chairperson, resulting in twelve total members.

 - A minimum of twelve months’ prior experience working in a Social Work capacity with an HTC or a NHF Chapter.

-- SWWG members serve a three-year term.
+- SWWG members serve a minimum of a three-year term.
 The term will begin on the month immediately following the NHF Annual Meeting (this may be adjusted depending upon when a SWWG vacancy occurs and an appropriate replacement is found).
 A member may continue to serve on a year-to-year basis until a replacement is elected.
 Social Workers who have previously served on SWWG may vie for a vacant member’s seat.

 - The SWWG Chair serves a three-year term which may or may not extend his/her term on SWWG.
 The Chair is elected by a majority vote of the SWWG membership in the present Chair’s final year.

 The SWWG has a longstanding history of producing excellent work as a result of the contributions of its members.
 Some SWWG responsibilities include but are not limited to:

 - Actively initiate, plan and assume responsibility for special Working Group projects including the psychosocial programming track of the NHF Annual meeting.

 - Identify unmet needs for professionals as well as consumers; to actively initiate, develop and promote projects which address these needs; to collaborate on projects with the other professional Working Groups and other relevant groups/individuals.